 Quantifying sleeping bag warmth is trickier than you might imagine.
 Generally, it is done by assigning a temperature rating, which is meant to mean the temperature at which a specific sleeping bag will keep you warm.
-Although official standards have been devised for consistently measuring temp ratings, the added costs of such independent testing means that they're not conducted for bargain sleeping bags.
+Although official standards have been devised for consistently measuring temp ratings, such independent testing's added costs means that they're not conducted for bargain sleeping bags.
 The advertised temp ratings listed for all the bags in this review are chosen entirely by the manufacturer.
 Unfortunately, our testing suggests little consistency or reliability in these temp ratings between manufacturers.
 We observed bags with identical temp ratings feeling substantially different in terms of warmth.

 It's also important to acknowledge that maximum warmth is not necessarily desirable.
 Sweating inside a warm bag can be just as unpleasant as shivering inside a cold one.
 Instead, it's best to match a bag's warmth with the anticipated temperatures.
-The warmest bags we tested were the Teton Sports Celsius XXL and Coleman North Rim, which are both advertised with 0°F ratings.
+The Teton Sports Celsius XXL and Coleman North Rim were the warmest bags we tested, both with advertised 0°F ratings.
 The bags are best suited for the colder nights of spring or fall but could be sweltering on a warm summer night.

 There might be nothing more maddening than trying to fall asleep when you're uncomfortable.
-Sleeping bags, with their confined spaces, scratchy fabrics, and annoying drawstrings, have spoiled more than a few campers' nights.
-We endured all of these issues while testing these bags and we're eager to share our findings so you won't have to do the same.
+With their confined spaces, scratchy fabrics, and annoying drawstrings, sleeping bags have spoiled more than a few campers' nights.
+While testing these bags, we endured all of these issues, and we're eager to share our findings so you won't have to do the same.

-One of the biggest factors affecting comfort is the lining of a bag.
+The lining of a bag is one of the most significant factors affecting comfort.
 Our testers unanimously agree that the soft feel of flannel is superior to the crinkliness of polyester or nylon.
 The Redcamp Cotton Flannel and both the Teton Sports bags are lined with similarly cozy flannel.
-The Coleman Palmetto also features flannel, but its particular variety is prone to collecting dirt and sticks which is sure to reduce your comfort.
+The Coleman Palmetto also features flannel, but its particular variety is prone to collecting dirt and sticks, which is sure to reduce your comfort.

-Another big influence on comfort is the roominess of a bag.
+The roominess of a bag is another significant influence on comfort.
 Most people are likely to find spacious dimensions more comfortable than overnight confinement.
-That's why our testers prefer the wider feel of rectangular bags over a tapered mummy shape.
+That's why our testers prefer the broader feel of rectangular bags over a tapered mummy shape.
 A mummy design is useful for trimming materials and weight in a bag intended for human-powered adventure.
-When car camping, however, ounces don't really matter, so we suggest campers go with a rectangular model.
+However, when car camping, ounces don't matter as much, so we suggest campers go with a rectangular model.

-Rectangular sleeping bags are not all the same size, but we found the manufacturers' listed dimensions to generally be accurate.
+Rectangular sleeping bags are not all the same size, but we generally found the manufacturers' listed dimensions to be accurate.
 Make sure the length is long enough for your height.
 Beyond that, wider bags will usually feel more comfortable.
 With 39 inches of width, the Teton Sports Celsius XXL is notable in this regard.
-These wide dimensions, combined with its soft flannel, lead us to consider it the most comfortable bag in this review.
+Combined with its soft flannel, these wide dimensions lead us to consider it the most comfortable bag in this review.

 A sleeping bag's usable temp range is determined by an interplay between how well it can seal heat in versus how well it can let excess heat escape.
-Hoods and draft tubes enhance a bag's capacity to trap heat, while long zippers ensure you don't overheat on warmer nights.
-Two of the best bags in this regard are the Oaskys Three Season and Teton Sports Celsius because they include the requisite features to adapt to a wide range of temperatures.
+While long zippers ensure you don't overheat on warmer nights, hoods and draft tubes enhance a bag's capacity to trap heat.
+The Oaskys Three Season and Teton Sports Celsius are two of the best bags in this regard because they include the requisite features to adapt to a wide range of temperatures.

 One of the most common alternative uses for a sleeping bag is to convert it into a blanket for lounging.
-Rectangular bags can usually accomplish this with ease, especially if the zipper extends all the way around the foot of the bag.
-Mummy bags, in contrast, like the HiHiker or Coleman North Rim, cannot unzip to become an ordinary blanket.
+Rectangular bags can usually accomplish this with ease, especially if the zipper extends around the foot of the bag.
+In contrast, mummy bags like the HiHiker or Coleman North Rim cannot unzip to become an ordinary blanket.
 Many rectangular bags also have the added benefit of allowing them to be zipped together to create a two-person bag.
 This is easy to do with two Redcamp Cotton Flannel bags and is our recommendation for an affordable double bag option.

 Features & Design

 The reality is that when price decreases, quality often does the same.
 This is certainly true for the top bargain bags in this review.
 We believe the cheapest bags generally had the most delicate zippers and more glaring stitching mistakes.
-In our zipper durability test, for example, we ran each bag's zipper back and forth 100 times and observed substantial snagging and misalignment with the Hihiker Mummy, Revalcamp, Sleepingo, and Oaskys bags.
+For example, in our zipper durability test, we ran each bag's zipper back and forth 100 times and observed substantial snagging and misalignment with the Hihiker Mummy Revalcamp, Sleepingo, and Oaskys bags.
 These bags also happen to be some of the cheapest.

 On the other end of the spectrum, we noticed burlier zippers and higher quality construction in the pricier models, particularly those from Teton Sports.
 The Redcamp and Coleman bags didn't feel quite as nice structurally but struck a good balance between quality and affordability.

 Related to our observations on quality is the number of features each bag included.
-More expensive bags are likely to include draft tubes and neck baffles which you are sure to appreciate on an unexpectedly cold night.
+More expensive bags are likely to have draft tubes and neck baffles, which you are sure to appreciate on an unexpectedly cold night.
 Our favorite bags also come with interior stash pockets for storing a phone or headlamp.
 The Coleman, Teton Sports, and Redcamp bags all come with velcro stash pockets.

 The flammability of mattresses and bedding materials is an understandable concern for many people.
 Regulations are particularly strict for camping tents sold in the US.
 Rules are generally looser for sleeping bags, but it's still common to see sleeping bags with law labels stating they meet the industry-standard fire resistance test (CPAI-75).
-Five of the bags in this review do not clearly state whether they meet this standard.
-These are the HiHiker, Sleepingo, Revalcamp, Oaskys, and Redcamp bags.
+The HiHiker, Sleepingo, Revalcamp, Oaskys, and Redcamp bags in this review do not clearly state whether they meet this standard.
 Unfortunately, the GearLab does not possess the resources or expertise to conduct our own fire resistance testing.
 We can confirm the labels on the Teton Sports and Coleman bags claim they meet fire resistance standards (CPAI-75).

-A secondary characteristic to consider when selecting a sleeping bag is how well it packs down, and thus, how much space it will take up in your car, attic, or suitcase.
+When selecting a sleeping bag, a secondary characteristic to consider is how well it packs down and how much space it will take up.
 By and large, the packed sizes we measured corresponded closely with warmth—warmer bags were larger and colder bags packed smaller.
-Variation between similarly warm bags seems to be small enough that it shouldn't greatly influence a purchasing decision.
+The variation between similarly warm bags seems small enough that it shouldn't greatly influence a purchasing decision.
 However, there are two exceptions worth discussing.

-The Teton Sports Mammoth is our favorite dedicated two-person bag, but it is an absolute pain to pack.
+Our favorite dedicated two-person bag is the Teton Sports Mammoth, but it is an absolute pain to pack.
 Its included stuff sack is borderline too small, and its narrow shape is unnecessarily inconvenient.
-If/when you finally do get the bag inside the sack, it remains roughly two times larger than any other bag we tried.
-This still probably won't be a huge problem for most people, but could be a concern for those with limited space.
+If/when you finally get the bag inside the sack, it remains roughly two times larger than any other bag we tried.
+This still probably won't be a huge problem for most people but could be a concern for those with limited space.

-The Revalcamp, in contrast, distinguishes itself with how impressively small it can stuff down.
-We measured its minimum volume at 8.5 liters, which is roughly half the size of its closest competitor.
+In contrast, the Revalcamp distinguishes itself with how impressively small it can stuff down.
+We measured its minimum volume at 8.5 liters, roughly half the size of its closest competitor.
 And with 2 lbs 9 oz of total weight, this bag is conceivably small and light enough to use for actual backpacking.
 We must temper this possibility by emphasizing that this bag barely meets its 40°F rating, and the consequences of breaking its fragile zipper miles from your car could be pretty harsh.
 Nevertheless, you would be hard-pressed to find a cheaper bag that's small enough to take backpacking.

 — Jack Cramer